top of page

 Alison is a certified member of the American Speech-Language-Hearing Association (ASHA) and is licensed as a Speech-Language Pathologist by the Commonwealth of Virginia and the District of Columbia.
 She received her graduate degrees in Speech and Language Pathology and in Learning Disabilities from Northwestern University.
 She received her undergraduate degree in Communication Sciences and Disorders with a concentration in Speech and Language Pathology from Northwestern University.

-Alison has created and implemented interdisciplinary educational programming and has assisted in the creation and implementation of special education curriculum for elementary, middle, and high school special education programs.
-She has developed and presented professional development on the diagnosis and treatment of dyslexia and language development.
+Alison began her career at Kennedy Krieger Institute and participated in the Maternal and Child Health Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) program.
+She has created and implemented interdisciplinary educational programming and has assisted in the creation and implementation of special education curriculum for elementary, middle, and high school special education programs.
+Alison has developed and presented professional development on the diagnosis and treatment of dyslexia, on the process of assessing and treating speech and language disorders within the school setting, and on language development.
 She has trained special education teachers on the evaluation process for diagnosing dyslexia and was a member of the Dyslexia Core Team that assisted in the creation of the Dyslexia Handbook for a school district in Northern Virginia.
+Alison has experience in advocating on the behalf of her clients and their families at special education meetings.

 bottom of page